 2040 Comprehensive Plan

-The planning process is just getting underway.
-The county is working with a consultant to develop a stakeholder engagement plan, which will involve a combination of in-person and online opportunities to provide input over the next year.
-Input will continue to be gathered at community events in June, as well as via open house meetings and other opportunities later in the year.
+The planning process is underway.
+The county is working with a consultant to gather input from residents, which will involve a combination of in-person and online opportunities to provide input over the next year.
+Input will be gathered at the listed community events, as well as via open house meetings and other opportunities later in the year.

 Metropolitan Council RequirementsMinnesota law requires local governments to develop a comprehensive plan, fiscal devices and official controls that conform to the Metropolitan Policy Plans.
 The Metropolitan Council is charged with the responsibility to develop policy plans for water resource management, park and open space, transportation and transit, and aviation.

 The majority of plan development activities will occur in 2017.
 A six-month review period will precede a public hearing on the plan, both of which will occur in 2018.
 The updated comprehensive plan is due to the Metropolitan Council by Dec.
 31, 2018.